 This is obviously going to cost you a little extra when purchasing another coil however it’s worth it.
 I personally purchased the Nel Tornado coil for my X-Terra and I found it to be fantastic and very effective.
 Minelab call this interchangeable coil technology V-Flex.

 X-Terra 705 boasts automatic ground balance, tracked ground balance and manual ground balance allowing you to fine-tune your hunt.
 Simply pumping the machine up and down with the ground balance selected will set the machine to the best settings, then by selecting tracked it will constantly track the ground beneath you.
 It’s worth noting that when you locate a target it’s worth switching off the auto tracking until you continue your hunt.

 Pinpoint mode, when selected will allow you to accurately determine where the item is in the hole.
 I found the sweet spot to be just in front of the centre of the coil.
 It gives a great readout on the LED screen as well.

-There is adjustable Iron mask featured on the detector also, allowing you to pick up good targets while they are next to trash targets.
+There is an adjustable Iron mask feature on the detector also, allowing you to pick up good targets while they are next to trash targets.

 All in all the Minelab X-Terra performs consistently well in all conditions.
 I have suffered very few false signals while using this detector.
 I think this is mainly due to the auto-tracking of the ground balance.